Economic and Political Overview

 Main Sectors of Industry

-The service sector represents the largest share of GDP (62.1%) and employs 50% of the population.
+The service sector represents the largest share of GDP (61.3%) and employs 51.4% of the population.
 Key sectors include tourism, health care, customer service, financial services, banking institutions, hospitality, communications, and retail.
 Tourism is one of the country’s most important sectors, bringing in billions of dollars every year.
-However, the sector suffered enormously in the last couple of years due to the pandemic.
-Still, the tourism sector experienced a significant growth in 2022, - with the entry of tourists in the country growing by 72% in January 2022 in relation to the same month in 2021 - a path which it is set to continue on in the coming years.
+However, the sector suffered enormously due to the pandemic.
+Still, the tourism sector experienced significant growth in 2023, welcoming over 3 million foreign tourists, 15% more year-on-year, marking a historic milestone for the sector.
+Following Panama, Guatemala possesses the second-largest banking sector in Central America, characterized by a notable concentration among its top players.
+Approximately 93% of the total financial system assets are controlled by the sector's 18 banks, underscoring the dominant position of the leading institutions (BNamericas).

 Breakdown of Economic Activity By Sector Agriculture Industry Services